 Electrical Safety Regulations Examined

-Several CEC Part II electrical equipment standards have been harmonized with standards in the USA and Mexico through CANENA, The Council for the Harmonization of Electromechanical Standards of the Nations of the Americas (CANENA) is working to harmonize electrical codes in the western hemisphere.
+Several CEC Part II electrical equipment standards have been harmonized with standards in the USA and Mexico through CANENA.
+The Council for the Harmonization of Electromechanical Standards of the Nations of the Americas (CANENA) is working to harmonize electrical codes in the Western hemisphere.

 The CEC is divided into four parts.
-Part I gives electrical safety regulation on electrical maintenance and installation.
+Part I gives electrical safety regulations on electrical maintenance and installation.
 Part II gives design and construction specifications for electrical equipment.
 Part III is the electrical safety regulation for transmission and distribution systems.
 Part IV sets standards for certain institutional and industrial installations, which is not covered in this article.

 NFPA70e